Tissus

 F220 Black

-90cm Lightweight interfacing, suitable for small pieces such as collars, cuffs, etc., for blouses and clothes.
-Light to medium weight fabrics such as wool and wild silk Fix with a hot iron, using a damp cloth, step by step without slipping.
+90cm Lightweight interfacing, suitable for small pieces like collars, cuffs, etc., for blouses and garments.
+Light to medium fabrics such as wool and wild silk Fuse with a hot iron, using a damp cloth, step by step without sliding

 LE420

-90cm Soft interfacing, usable for all yokes: fronts of vests, jackets and coats, collars, pockets, tabs, etc. Light to medium weight fabrics such as wool and wild silk Fix with a hot iron, using a damp cloth, step by step without slipping.
+90cm Soft interfacing, usable for all panels: vest fronts, jackets and coats, collars, pockets, tabs, etc. Light to medium fabrics such as wool and wild silk Fuse with a hot iron, using a damp cloth, step by step without sliding

 G405 White